pereznetworks/TD-Project8/README.md

        90% of all gulp 'server' modules still use gulp.util and have not fixed or addresses vulnerabilities

-      updated to latest for all othewr required gulp modules, I am using...
+      updated to latest for all other required gulp modules, I am using...
         concat, sass, sourcemaps, rename, uglify, csso, gulp-useref these have fixed gulp.util vulnerabilities